rusinikita/blog/content/post/review-geekdocks/index.md

 ---
-title: Geekdocs Hugo theme is 10 times better than Confluence
+title: Geekdocs Hugo theme is ten times better than Confluence
 description: Review of the main theme features that can significantly improve your team communication
 slug: hugo-geekdocs-theme
 date: 2023-03-03 10:00:00+0000